Mortierella: Sexual and asexual development

-M. rostafinskii, M. polycephala, M.renispora), but most are heterothallic (M. elongata, M. marburgensis, M. umbelata, M. capitata, M. indohi).
+M. rostafinskii, M. polycephala, M.renispora), but most are heterothallic (M. elongata, M. marburgensis, M. umbellata, M. capitata, M. indohi).
 The species Mortierella alpina was found to be homothallic and to form zygospores with a hyphal coat.
 Most Mortierella species have been found to be heterothallic and to produce naked zygospores with unequal suspensors.

 Very often sexual structures differ in size between mating types.
 The smaller suspensor, progametangium or gametangium does not enlarge during sexual development and may disappear soon after plasmogamy.
 The early development of such heterogametangic zygospores is illustrated in the heterothallic species, M. umbellata.
 In this species, hyphal coiling occurs at the contact site of sexually compatible mycelia.
 This is followed by development of progametangia which grow in parallel and close to each other.
 At the end of this development, one partner, the macroprogametangium will be larger than the other, the microprogametangium.

 Biotechnology

 Umbelopsis isabellina, which used to be mis-classified as Mortierella isabellina, produces γ-linolenic acid, an important poly-unsaturated fatty acid.
 It was re-classified as belonging to the genus Umbelopsis in part based on its fatty acid profile, in addition to classical ribosomal DNA sequencing.
 Various poly-unsaturated fatty acids including arachidonic acid are produced by Mortierella alpina.
 Poly-unsaturated fatty acids contain two or more double bonds and are the acyl components of cellular lipids.
 Today, long-chain poly-unsaturated fatty acids are regarded as substances with beneficial potential in pharmaceutic and nutritional applications.
 They also serve a wide variety of purposes, from being a purely structural element in phospholipids to being involved in signal transduction, and as a substrate for a host of derivatives involved in second messenger function.
 Many species of the genus Mortierella have been found to yield exceptionally high quantities of arachidonic acid depending on the fermentation media and culture conditions.
 Fatty acids are normally produced in submerged culture with high carbon source supply, although this technique has drawbacks with respect to energy consumption and waste water production.
 In the long run, fatty acid fermentation needs to be done under economically reasonable solid-state fermentation conditions.